 industry code means a code regulating the conduct of participants in an industry towards other participants in the industry or towards consumers in the industry.

 [Section 15A inserted by No. 47 of 2006 s.
-23.]
+23; amended by No. 59 of 2011 s.
+17.]

 15B.
-Application of Part
+Application of Division

-(1) In addition to a retail shop lease to which or in relation to which this Part would otherwise apply, this Part also applies to or in relation to a retail shop lease that was entered into —
+(1) In addition to a retail shop lease to which or in relation to which this Division would otherwise apply, this Division also applies to or in relation to a retail shop lease that was entered into —

 (a) before the relevant day; or